k78ma/k78ma.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My papers was accepted to Sensors (MDPI)!
+My paper on trustworthy COVID-19 diagnosis was accepted to Sensors (MDPI)!